wendell1101/PollApp-Django/README.md

 # PollApp-Django
-A simple Poll web application made from django framework where you can cast your vote, and be updated to the poll results.
+A simple voting web application made from django framework where you can cast your vote, and be updated to the poll results.